CDP-com/skype2/README.md

 Changelog
 ----
-Add the various changes made between versions. mstiles - fixed Unable to connect to Skype bug.
+11/06/2015 - fixed Unable to connect to Skype bug.
 Script was looking for 64 bit program file.
+10/28/2015, mstiles, Adding readme.md (change log info) to manifest